Steve Harper: Hull City

 On 11 July 2013, it was revealed that newly promoted Premier League side Hull City are to offer Harper a one-year contract, as back up for their new goalkeeper Allan McGregor.
 Hull had previously approached Newcastle to take Harper on loan in January 2012 under then-manager Nick Barmby.
 Harper underwent his medical on 15 July.

 On 15 July 2013, Hull City confirmed the signing of Harper on a free transfer, signing a one-year deal.
 On 23 May 2014, Harper signed a new one-year deal with Hull.

 On 11 September 2013, Newcastle honoured Harper for his 20 years at the club with a Testimonial against an A.C.
 Milan XI. which included former Sunderland manager Paolo Di Canio.
 Former Newcastle players involved included Harper, along with Alan Shearer, Nolberto Solano, John Beresford, Darren Peacock, Nikos Dabizas, Lee Bowyer, Rob Lee, Ruel Fox, David Ginola, Peter Beardsley, Faustino Asprilla, Joey Barton, Shay Given and Andy Cole amongst others.
 Milan won the game 2–1 on penalties while £300,000 were raised for charity.

 At the start of the 2014–15 season, Harper suffered a pulled calf in training, which kept him out of action for a while.
 On 28 May 2015, Hull City released Harper and five other players who were out of contract at the end of the 2014–15 season.

 Sunderland

-On 22 January 2016, Harper signed for his boyhood club, Premier League side Sunderland until the end of the 2015–16 season, to provide cover for goalkeepers Jordan Pickford and Vito Mannone.
+On 22 January 2016, Harper signed for, Premier League side Sunderland until the end of the 2015–16 season, to provide cover for goalkeepers Jordan Pickford and Vito Mannone.
 On 10 June, it was announced that Harper would not be offered a new contract by Sunderland.